 He went on to say, “They each have their own health benefits, they all complement each other.
 We sent them off for sequencing after doing a PCR with doing a 16S for bacteria, 18S for the yeast.
 We found Lactococcus lactis, leuconostoc lactis, Enterococcus durans, Gluconobacter japonicus, Saccharomyces unisporus, Saccharomyces cerevisiae, Kluyveromyces marxianus.”

 Pre-med student Parker Novak said, “Lactococcus lactis is commonly used for fermentation.”

 Genome Research says, “Lactococcus lactis is a nonpathogenic AT-rich gram-positive bacterium closely related to the genus Streptococcus.”
-This beneficial strain battling the pathogenic strain is why many researchers are pointing to kefir for reversing overgrowth of pathogenic Streptococcus which is responsible for the recent rise in PANDAS.
+This beneficial strains kill off the pathogenic strains.
+Many researchers are pointing to kefir for reversing overgrowth of pathogenic Streptococcus, which is responsible for the recent rise in PANDAS.
 Click here to read more.

 They go on to say, “A complete set of late competence genes is present, indicating the ability of L. lactis to undergo DNA transformation.
 Genomic sequence revealed new possibilities for fermentation pathways and for aerobic respiration.
 It also indicated a horizontal transfer of genetic information from Lactococcus to gram-negative enteric bacteria of Salmonella-Escherichia group.”

 Microbe Of The Week at the Missouri University of Science and Technology says, “The bacterium is also being looked at as a potential oral vaccine for developing countries against Streptococcus pneumoniae.”

 Leuconostoc lactis is thought to only form from dairy origin.
 The American Journal of Medical Sciences says, “L. lactis colony morphology resembles a Streptococcus.”
 To read more on these beneficial strains click here.